Ofek-Vardi/Phishing-Framework/README.md

 ## Notes

 Generated phishing page file name - **login.html**\
+A PHP script (**login.php**) will be generated from the existing template, and will redirect user to the legitimate website provided to the python script.\
 When using the Python script, please run it using python3.6+.\
 When using the Bash script, please note it lacks any input validation.